Know Your Rights: Immigration & Students

 Preparing for the possibility of a parent's arrest or removal

-What should I do if my undocumented parent or guardian is detained by immigration enforcement authorities?
+Are there steps my family and I can take in case my undocumented parent or guardian is detained by immigration enforcement authorities?

-It is important to have a plan in place if your parent or guardian is detained by immigration enforcement authorities.
-We recommend that the “emergency contact” in your student file at school include information of a relative or friend who has legal status who can be available to care for you.
+YES.
+You and your family can talk about what to do if a parent or caregiver is detained by immigration enforcement authorities in the future.
+To help you in this conversation, check out the Family Preparedness Plan by the Immigrant Legal Resource Center.
+It is also important to update “emergency contact” information in your student file at school with information of a relative or friend who can be available to care for you.

 What else can I do to make sure that I am safe if my parent or guardian is detained by immigration enforcement authorities?

-Urge your school to adopt a policy that it will return any student to a family member or emergency contact listed in your student file rather than to state protective services if a parent or guardian is detained by immigration enforcement authorities.
-You school should only call state protective services as a last resort.
+Your school is required to contact those listed in the emergency contact information your parent or caregiver provided to the school if your parent or guardian becomes unavailable to care for you.
+Your school should only call state protective services as a last resort.
 Your school should never contact immigration enforcement authorities.